DHTMLX/docs-diagram/docs/api/diagram/type_property.md

 ### Diagram modes

-DHTMLX Diagram can be initialized in one of the following modes: "default", "org", "mindmap" or "pert".
-To apply the necessary mode, specify the corresponding value of the **type** property:
+DHTMLX Diagram can be initialized in one of the following modes: `"default"`, `"org"`, `"mindmap"` or `"pert"`.
+To apply the necessary mode, specify the corresponding value of the `type` property:

-- **type:"default"** is used to visualize relations between some entities
+- `type:"default"` is used to visualize relations between some entities

 <iframe src="https://snippet.dhtmlx.com/f3uekgjw?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

-- **type:"org"** is used to show the structure of a group of people by presenting their relations in a hierarchical order
+- `type:"org"` is used to show the structure of a group of people by presenting their relations in a hierarchical order

 <iframe src="https://snippet.dhtmlx.com/5ign6fyy?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

-- **type:"mindmap"** is used to arrange information on some topic by representing the main concept surrounded by associated ideas
+- `type:"mindmap"` is used to arrange information on some topic by representing the main concept surrounded by associated ideas

 <iframe src="https://snippet.dhtmlx.com/twd25ww1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

-- **type:"pert"** is used to show the sequences of tasks and projects, and visualize connections between them.
+- `type:"pert"` is used to show the sequences of tasks and projects, and visualize connections between them.
 This type of diagram is also useful in estimating the critical path and project planning

 <iframe src="https://snippet.dhtmlx.com/4h5fi7xd?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

 **Change log**:

-- The **"pert"** type was added in v6.1
+- The `"pert"` type was added in v6.1

 **Related articles**: